LIFE PARTNERSHIP THERAPY

 When these foundational needs are met, you feel validated and worthwhile, and your sense of self moves upward.
 You are made to feel special.
 Further, being close to your life partner fills your need for intimacy - the experience of being close to another person while being your true self, without concern for being let down or thwarted.

-The language of Relationship Intelligence provides the foundation to understand what is love, what happened to our love, and how to rebuild a loving connection.
+The language of Relationship Intelligence provides the foundation to understand what love is, what happened to our love, and how to rebuild a loving connection.

-Every relationship is only as strong as its foundation, which begins by examining the trust that exists between you and the most important person in your life.
+Every relationship is only as strong as its foundation, which begins by examining the trust between you and the most important person in your life.
 To enjoy this person's experience of “getting you,” telling the truth is essential.
 Getting to the “deep truth” is ultimately what matters most.
-Next, once you’ve shared your truth with your life partner, beyond them extending assurances they’ll keep your confidence, to be believed and get back to feeling real, lasting commitment must be shown by honoring promises over time.
+Next, once you’ve shared your truth with your life partner, beyond them extending assurances, they’ll keep your confidence, be believed, and get back to feeling real.
+Long-lasting commitment must be shown by honoring promises over time.
 Finally, the reward for becoming relationally intelligent is closeness and enhanced authenticity.
 In other words, the prize for improving your Relationship Intelligence is intimacy.

 Solve problems resulting from disconnection and the REPEATING past.